apache/hudi-rs/CONTRIBUTING.md

 To help with contributing to the project, please explore [Hudi's documentation](https://hudi.apache.org/docs/overview) for further learning.

+## Current Issues

+All issues being worked on for different releases can be found in the projects tab [here](https://github.com/apache/hudi-rs/projects).
+The roadmap contains issues and pull requests being worked on for the upcoming release and future releases to come.

 ## Code of Conduct

 We expect all community members to follow